 In some cases, neither of those will be enough.
 If, for example, the bone you want to highlight has the values [30, 45], and there is a bunch of noise external to the region of interest which takes on values between 20 and 40, then it is likely you will not be able to visualize the bone without occluding it with the noise.
-In this case, we have hit the fundamental problem of volume visualization: sometimes we can not segment data features based solely on data values.
+In this case, we have hit the fundamental problem of volume rendering: sometimes it is not possible to segment data features based solely on data values.
 If this happens with your data, you will need to consider some type of processing.
-Unfortunately there are fewer general solutions if this is the case.